-Managing absence is important, it helps your co-operative reduce staff turnover and creates a happy and motivated workforce.
+Managing absence is important for your co-op.
+It helps reduce staff turnover and creates a happy, motivated workforce.

-Watch our short video giving an overview of dealing with sickness absence, and read on for more information:
+Watch our short overview video then read on for more key information.

-To help your staff understand how your co-operative manages absence, it’s useful to have a policy in place.
+To help your staff understand how your co-op manages absence, it’s useful to have a policy in place.
 You can find out what to include at www.acas.org.uk.

 Employers are legally required to make reasonable adjustments for disabled employees.
 A reasonable adjustment can include changes to the job or workplace such as providing additional support, equipment or changing aspects of the role.

-Staff should be told how they should report sickness absence.
-Many organisations expect employees to call within an hour of their start time.
-Where absence is likely to continue, agree how, and when, you will be updated.
+Staff need to be told how to report sickness absence.
+Often, employees are expected to call within an hour of their start time.
+Where absence is likely to continue, agree how and when you’ll be updated.

-After 7 days, your employee must visit their GP to get a Statement of Fitness for Work certifying their absence.
-The note may state that the individual is unfit for work or could return with adjustments.
-Your co-operative should consider whether these adjustments can be accommodated (see disability above).
+After seven days, your employee must visit a GP to get a Statement of Fitness for Work certifying their absence.
+The note may state that they are unfit for work or could return with adjustments.
+You should consider whether these adjustments can be accommodated (see disability above).

-Where your co-operative is managing absence, it is useful to get a report from an occupational health provider.
-The report will provide detailed information about the employee’s health, whether the illness could amount to a disability, likely return to work and suitable adjustments.
-Your co-operative can refer individuals to the government’s free occupational health service where absence is likely to last 4 weeks www.fitforwork.org.
+Where your co-op is managing absence, it’s useful to get a report from an occupational health provider.
+This will give detailed information about the employee’s health; whether the illness could amount to a disability; when they’re likely to return to work and any required suitable adjustments.
+Your co-op can refer people to the government’s free occupational health service where absence is likely to last four weeks www.fitforwork.org.

-It is potentially fair to dismiss an employee where their absence levels have become unsustainable.
-The process will depend on whether there have been repeated instances of short-term absence or a single period of long term absence.
+It’s potentially fair to dismiss an employee where their absence levels have become unsustainable.
+The process will depend on whether there have been repeated instances of short-term absence or a single period of long-term absence.

-When dealing with unacceptable levels of short term absence, it is important to tell the employee that their absence levels are unsatisfactory and give them time to make an improvement.
-Your co-operative should issue formal written warnings.
-Always check whether the absences are related to an underlying health condition or disability, if applicable you should follow the approach for dealing with long term absence.
+When dealing with unacceptable levels of short-term absence, it’s important to tell the employee that their absence levels are unsatisfactory and give them time to make an improvement.
+Your co-op should issue formal written warnings.
+Always check whether the absences are related to an underlying health condition or disability.
+If applicable, follow the approach for dealing with long term absence.

-In cases of long term absence, your co-operative will need to engage in regular discussions with the employee throughout their absence, investigate the cause and the likelihood of return.
-The appropriate length of time to wait will depend on a number of factors including the impact on the workplace, whether sick pay is continuing and likelihood of return.
+In cases of long-term absence, you’ll need to regularly engage with the employee during their absence, investigate the cause and discuss the likelihood of return.
+The appropriate length of time to wait will depend on a number of factors including the impact on the workplace, whether sick pay is continuing and the likelihood of return.
 It is essential to get the advice of occupational health.

-In both instances, your co-operative should follow a fair procedure and hold formal meetings with the employee (allowing the employee the right to be accompanied).
+In both instances, your co-op should follow a fair procedure and hold formal meetings with the employee (allowing them the right to be accompanied).
 You should also allow the employee to appeal your decision.
-You should follow the process set out in the Acas Code of Practice on Disciplinary and Grievance Procedures (www.acas.org.uk).
+You should follow the process set out in the Acas Code of Practice on disciplinary and grievance procedures.